jdlorimer/chinese-support-redux/README.md

 ## Usage

 The core feature of the add-on is the automatic field filling.
-To take advantage of this, you need to have an Anki note type with the appropriate fields (e.g., `Hanzi`, `Meaning`, `Reading`, `Sound`).
+To take advantage of this, you need to have an Anki note type with the appropriate fields (e.g., `Hanzi`, `English`, `Pinyin`, `Sound`).
 See `config.json` for a list of valid field names.

 If you don't already have such a note type, the easiest approach is to use one of the built-in models.
 Two types are installed automatically: Basic and Advanced.
 The only important difference is that the Advanced model shows more information.